-- 1. Create a new Quartus II project for your system.
+1. Create a new Quartus II project for your system.
 As shown in Figure 3, we stored our project in a directory called sopc_builder_tutorial, and we assigned the name lights to both the project and its top-level design entity.
-You can choose a different directory or project name, but be aware that the SOPC Builder software does not permit the use of spaces in file names.
-For example, an attempt to use a directory name sopc builder tutorial would lead to an error.
-In your project, choose the EP2C35F672C6 chip as the target device, because this is the FPGA on the DE2 board. - 2.
-Select Tools > SOPC Builder, which leads to the pop-up box in Figure 4.
+You can choose a different directory or project name, but be aware that the SOPC Builder software

+2. Select Tools > SOPC Builder, which leads to the pop-up box in Figure 4.
 Enter nios_system as the system name; this will be the name of the system that the SOPC Builder will generate.
 Choose Verilog as the target HDL, in which the system module will be specified.
 Click OK to reach the window in Figure 5.
+Quartus may recommand you to use Qsys.
+Click OK to proceed.